carrierwaveuploader/carrierwave/README.md

 If you would like to crop images to a specific height and width you can use the alternative option of '''resize_to_fill'''.
-It will make sure that the width and height specified are filled, only copping if the aspect ratio requires it.
+It will make sure that the width and height specified are filled, only cropping if the aspect ratio requires it.

 The uploader could be used like this: